" /> Florida Mediation Attorney | Ludwin Law Group

 Explore Mediation for Your Dispute

-Disputes don’t have to mean litigation.
-Whether you’re looking to settle before a lawsuit or respond to a court-ordered mediation, we can help you resolve your dispute faster, cheaper, and with more control over the outcome.
+Disputes do not have to mean litigation.
+Whether you’re seeking pre-suit resolution or responding to a court-ordered mediation, we can help you resolve your dispute faster, at lower cost, and with more control over the outcome.

 Get Your Free Mediation Consultation